 As with buying or renting, there are advantages and disadvantages to entering into a life lease.
 While there are many, the three main advantages to a life lease are affordability, speed and safety.

 A life lease can offer more affordable accommodation, particularly for seniors, than owning your own home.
 After paying your deposit, residents typically pay monthly fees that can cover everything from electricity, taxes, heating and the use of building common areas.

 When entering into a life lease agreement, check carefully to see what is and isn’t covered by the monthly fees.
 Some agreements cover virtually everything in the monthly fees while others cover much less.

 With a life lease when you decide to move out, typically your initial deposit is refunded to you within 90 days depending on the conditions of your lease.
 You do not have to wait for your unit to sell, which can take sometimes years to happen.
 You have access to your money almost immediately.
 This can be a real benefit to seniors who can no longer live independently and suddenly find they need an increased level of care.

-When you move out a resident does not have to deal with real estate agents, lawyers and all the fees and costs associated with them.
+When a resident moves out, there is no need to deal with real estate agents, or lawyers and all the costs associated with them.
 A resident is able to leave, cheque in hand without all the hassles and frustrations of selling.
-If a resident passes on, the money goes to their estate, saving their relatives time and energy when they are often grieving.
+If a resident passes on, the money goes to their estate, saving their relatives time and energy when they are grieving.

 Another advantage to life lease arrangements is less hassle.
 There are no condo boards to join or monitor, no meetings to attend.
 Better still, unlike condo owners, life lease residents won’t be surprised by huge special levies for repairs that can effectively make their unit unsellable.